Fiolstræde 7: Sitr historym 1689–1819

 The site was formerly part of two smaller properties.
 The northern of these properties was listed in Copenhagen's first cadastre of 1689 as No. 212 in Klædebo Quarter, owned by distiller Jacob Jørgensen.
 The southern property was listed as No. 213 in Kldebo Quarter, owned by butcher Ole Olsen.
 The two buildings were both destroyed in the Copenhagen Fire of 1728.
-Two new townhouses were subsequently constructed on the sitres for the owners.
+Two new townhouses were subsequently constructed on the sites for the owners.

 The northern property (old No. 212) was listed in the new cadastre of 1756 as No. 216 in Klædebo Quarter, owned by distiller Jacob Jørgensen.
 The southern property (old No. 213) was listed in the new cadastre of 1756 as No. 217 in Klædebo Quarter, owned by Hans Christian Eegholm.

 No. 2016 and No. 217 seen on a detail from Christian Gedde's map of Klædebo Quarter, 1757.

 No. 216 was home to 33 residents in nine households at the 1787 census.
 Jens Grønbeck, a distiller, resided in the building with his wife Rebecka grønbeck, two workmen and two maids.
 Frid.
 Balke, a sugar refinery worker, resided in the building with his wife Maren Hansdatter.
-Christ.Stær, a searcher at the Customs Office, resided in the building with his wife Maren Luulser and a 18-year-ikd daughter.
+Christ.
+Stær, a searcher at the Customs Office, resided in the building with his wife Maren Luulser and an 18-year-old daughter.
 Anne Andersdatter, a 3-year-old laundry woman, resided in the building on her own.
 Ole Dahlqvist, a master klein smith, resided in the building with his wife Anne Marie, his niece Kierstine, an apprentice and a maid.
-Johan Jacob Koseet, a master shioemaker, resided in the building with his wife Anne Margreta.
+Johan Jacob Koseet, a master shoemaker, resided in the building with his wife Anne Margreta.
 Christian Andersen Lund, another master shoemaker (frimester), resided in the building with his wife Mallene Lund, their two daughters (aged 11 and 15) and three lodgers.
 Henrich Christ.
 Rømert, a Norwegian applicant (solisitant), resided in the building with his wife Maren Elisabet.
 Peder and Elisabet Wass, two hairdressers, resided in the building with his three lodgers.